 About

-termbook is a terminal-based EPUB reader that renders styled text, syntax-highlighted code blocks, and images directly in your terminal.
+termbook is a terminal-based EPUB reader that renders styled text, syntax-highlighted code blocks, and rough image previews in your terminal.
 Navigate by scrolling, page turns, or chapter jumps.
 Search across the entire book, bookmark passages, and switch color schemes.

-Built as a curses UI with integrated pygments syntax highlighting, PIL image rendering, and support for fabulous block graphics on systems without Sixel.
+Built as a curses UI with integrated pygments syntax highlighting, lightweight in-terminal image previews, and external image opening where available.

 Features